textlint/textlint/README.md

 Allow to use glob as a target.

-Please note that have to quote your parameter as follows:
+Please note that you have to quote your parameter as follows:

 ```sh
 $ textlint "docs/**"